namiwang/namiwang.github.io/_posts/2020-11-22-building-a-roam-like-networked-heavily-customized-realtime-editor-part-1.md

 # next chapter

-Thanks, in the next chapter, let’s discuss how to build and tweak the editor to meet our demand.
+Thanks for reading.
+In the next chapter, I'll discuss how I built and tweaked the editor.